JeffersonLab/rootbeer2.1/README.md

 # rootbeer2.1
 Legacy version of the rootbeer package, used for the analysis and conversion of CLAS6 BOS format data using ROOT.
 Should build against root V5.34, as used in the CLAS6 software container.
-This is untested as of March 2025
+Partially tested as of August 2025, builds successfully, except for eloss